wfalkwallace/AI/hw4/README.md

 COMSW4701: Artificial Intelligence
 ----------------------------------
-Assignment 3
+Assignment 4
 ------------
 William Falk-Wallace (wgf2104)

 ---

-The submitted zip folder contains my submission for AI Assignment 3.
-It has a command line prompt which requests board size, winning chain length, and turn time limit.
+The submitted zip folder contains my submission for AI Assignment 4.
+It has a command line prompt which requests which algorith to use, Knowledge Base File, and Query.
 Those parameters may also be specified as command line arguments.
-The main class is named `GomoTest`, rather than `player-account`, to fit with Java Specifications (which do not allow hyphens in classnames) and Conventions.
+The main class is named `Entail`.

 #How To Run:
 1. make sure `runtests.sh` is executable: `chmod a+x runtests.sh`